imjoseangel/microservice-arquitecture/README.md

 ## 4. Conclusion

-There are many uncovered topics in this document:
+There are many uncovered big topics in this document:

 * RBAC
 * POD and Container Security
 * API Gateway
 * Networking

+And some others that could be improved.
+Hopefully this document would be a good startup point for ideas and learnings as well as a good base to understand different technologies and ways of working.

+Please don't hesitate to contact me for ammends, issues or any other queries.

 ## 5. Project Strategy